 The minister also confirmed that 16 years remains the minimum age for entry into tertiary institutions following extensive consultations.
 "This position reflects a careful balance between inclusivity and academic readiness," he noted, adding that exceptionally gifted candidates below the threshold would be handled under strictly enforced guidelines.

-In a related development announced at the same policy meeting, JAMB kept the minimum cut off mark at 150 for university admissions for 2026/27, after voting by vice chancellors and heads of tertiary institutions.
-The board also approved 150 for Colleges of Nursing, while polytechnics require at least 100.
-Institutions can set higher standards based on competitiveness, with universities for courses like Medicine, Law, Pharmacy, and Engineering typically exceeding these minimums.
+At the same meeting, JAMB retained the minimum cut off mark at 150 for university admissions for the 2026/27 academic session following a vote by vice chancellors and heads of tertiary institutions.
+The board approved 150 for Colleges of Nursing, while polytechnics require at least 100.
+Institutions can set higher internal benchmarks, particularly for competitive courses such as Medicine, Law, Pharmacy and Engineering.